joshreep/todo-backend/README.md

 # Todo Backend

+This is an API service built using Express, Prisma ORM, and MySQL.
+The matching frontend can be found [here](https://github.com/joshreep/todo-frontend)

 ## Getting Started

 In order to get the backend service running locally, you'll need to do a few things